victoirelinder/3-musketeers/cash/README.md

   ` Node index.js <amount> <currency> <currency>`   If you want to convert one currency to an other

   `Node index.js <amount> <currency> `          If you want to convert one currency into the default currency

+  check out if you have the last version by running this command in your terminal `Node index.js --version